Tõravere

 Tõravere is a small borough (alevik) in Nõo Parish, Tartu County, in southern Estonia.
-It's located about 5 km northeast of the town of Elva and about 20 km southwest of the city of Tartu.
+It is located about 5 km northeast of the town of Elva and about 20 km southwest of the city of Tartu.
 Tõravere has a population of 289 (as of 1 January 2012).

 Tõravere is best known as the location of Estonian biggest professional astronomical science centre Tartu Observatory.

 Tõravere has a station on link between Tartu and Valga.

 Tõravere was first mentioned in 1582 as Terrawera.